fly-language/fly-language.github.io/index.md

 ## Installation

-Follow all those step to correct create a FLY Project.
+Follow all these step to correct create a FLY Project.

 ### Requirements